-Staff car park on Smalls Road is securely gated from school start to finish times.
-Staff entry during school hours shall be through intercom security access.
+Car park on Smalls Road is securely gated with access control from school start to finish times.
+The staff shall use an access card for entry during school hours while visitors and service vehicles are required to use the intercom at the gate to access the car parking.